School Counseling Department Staff

 Kristen Drake Hickory Grove Elementary School

-Registration for the FAFSA opened on 10/1/2021.
+Registration for the FAFSA for the 2026-2027 college year has now opened.
 This is the biggest avenue for financial aid for most families who have a senior who is considering post-secondary education (college, trade school, etc.).

 The first step is to access THIS LINK to sign up for your family's FSA Account (basically an ID number).
 The student needs an "ID Number" and at least one parent needs an "ID Number."